syrusakbary/promise/README.md

 #### Promise.cast(obj)

-This function wraps the `obj` act as a `Promise` if possible.
+This function wraps the `obj` ect as a `Promise` if possible.
 Python `Future`s are supported, with a callback to `promise.done` when resolved.
-Have the same effects as `Promise.resolve(obj)`.
+Has the same effects as `Promise.resolve(obj)`.

 #### Promise.for_dict(d)

 A special function that takes a dictionary of promises and turns them into a promise for a dictionary of values.
-In other words, this turns an dictionary of promises for values into a promise for a dictionary of values.
+In other words, this turns a dictionary of promises for values into a promise for a dictionary of values.

 #### Promise.is_thenable(obj)